 Built with a muscular exoskeleton to withstand the abuses of a job-site, packed with features, and eye-catching.
 That’s my first reaction of the Bosch Power Box 360 Jobsite Radio.
 With so many positives, Bosch looks to have a clear winner.
 Or do they?

-The Bosch PB360 drew my interest for a few specific reasons:
+The Bosch PB360 drew my interest for a few reasons:

-- When having several Bosch batteries, could the PB360 be used as a short term portable generator, supplying power to the 120V power outlets?
+- When having several Bosch batteries, could the PB360 be a short term portable generator, supplying power to the 120V power outlets?
 Read on for the answer!

 Bosch PB360D vs. PB360S vs. PB360C

-This review is based on the Power Box 360D and 360S models, which are discontinued and replaced by the 360C.
-However, many of the main features remain the same.
+This review is based on the Power Box 360D and 360S models – both discontinued – and replaced by the 360C model.
+However, many of the main features remain.

 The PB360D (deluxe) radio includes all the features of the PB360S, while adding a few more options.